We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Roatan Backpackers is located in Roatan, Honduras...
 More...

-In the best location on the island, West End; just 5 minutes walk to downtown bars, restaurants and the beaches...
+In the best location on the island, West End; just 5 minutes walk to downtown bars, restaurants and the beaches.
+Standing on a hill top with a panoramic deck for sunbathing and relaxing surrounded by...
 More...

 Roatán is made up of sandy beaches, wild mangroves and a coastline teeming with colourful fish.
 The island may only be 50km long, but this Honduras location packs in lively villages and an eclectic culture influenced by British, American and Spanish settlements, as well as indigenous tribes.
 And at 2-4km wide, you’ll never be far from scuba diving trips around the second-largest barrier reef in the world.